To crop or not to crop? Answers to your blog questions

 If someone asks me, ‘Why should ear cropping stop?’, I will answer with: ‘because animals are living, feeling, emotional beings, because ear cropping is unnecessary and painful and because we live in the 21st century.’

 P.S.
-Share this newsletter with others.
+Share this blog post with others.
 Together, you and I can make more of a difference!
 Thank you!

 © Dr. Peter Dobias, DVM